Gopika-Krishnan/mridangamTranscription/README.md

 ## Future Work

 Future steps will include:
-- Expanding the dataset to improve model performance.
 - Refining the transcription models and enhancing rhythmic sequence generation.
 - Exploring real-time transcription and synthesis for live performances.
 - Grammar Check tool for Konnakol Sequences